handofkwll/fisica/README.md

   * numpy (for fast array processing)
   * scipy (scientific functions and constants)
   * matplotlib (for plotting)

+  The following package may not be known to Anaconda so you should install it following the installation instructions at www.parallelpython.com

   * parallelpython (for parallel processing)

-  If the installation has worked then you should be able to type ipython, then:
+  If the installations have worked then you should be able to type ipython, then:

   * In [1]: import numpy
   * In [2]: import scipy